tari/83pa28d/lesson/day03.md

 | `imm8`             | ✓   | ✓   | ✓   | ✓   | ✓   | ✓   | ✓   |      |      |      |        |        |   ✓    |           |
 | `imm16`            |     |     |     |     |     |     |     | ✓    | ✓    | ✓    |        |        |        |           |

-You obviously have no clue what difference parentheses make for an operand.
-You'll see shortly.

 Examples: